joey-qytyku/OS-90-fixed/docs/Manual/2 Scheduler/1_Intro.md

 Percentage-based scheduling should not be construed as permitting real-time programming.
 OS/90 is not intended to be a real time operating system.
 Do not rely on any kind of single-milisecond precision and keep in mind that most drivers yield slices and can make RT scheduling impossible.

 > This should never come up, but never trust OS/90 for anything important.
 If a surgical patient dies or a plane crashes with a one-off mistake in timing, do not use OS/90.
+Remember there is no warranty.

 ## TASK Structure